 Where: Stadtfriedhof (city cemetery) in Göttingen.

 Göttingen is a university town in central Germany.
 Not only will I find a memorial to Nobel Prizes, I’m here also to acknowledge my academic training.
 I spent many years studying physics and astronomy, and while I’m no longer active in science research, I enjoy the search and discovery of the final resting spots for scientists whose work formed a significant part of my education.
 Visiting their graves provides direct historical connection to “academic predecessors”; to go beyond the abstraction of simply learning their names and contributions to science, the gravestones belong to real people with keen minds, family lives, and all too human imperfections.

-To date, 45 Nobel Prize laureates have been or are connected with the Georg-August-Universität Göttingen.
+45 Nobel Prize laureates have been or are connected with the Georg-August-Universität Göttingen as of posting (2018).
 That’s a phenomenal number, as this single institution accounts for 8 per cent of all Nobel Prizes (585 as of 2017).